radim2tej/ESP_Atrea/README.md

 # Decode packets
 ### The requests packet from the CP07 controller to the Atrea unit:
 - 0xF5 [id1 0,1,2] [id2 1,3] [intensity 1,2,4] [mode 1,2,4,8,16] [bps 1,2] [md 1,2] [temp 0,1,2,3] 0x00 [crc]
   - id1 and id2: 0 1, 0 3, 1 3, 2 3
   - intensity is 1=off, 2=medium or 4=max
   - modes:
     - pressure ventilation (PV): mode = 1, bps = 2, md = 1, temp = 0
     - circulation (C): mode = 4, bps = 2, md = 1, temp = 0,2,3
     - dependent circulation (CZ): mode = 4, bps = 2, md = 2, temp = 0,2,3
     - circulation ventilation (CV): mode = 8, bps = 1,2, md = 1, temp = 0,2,3
     - equal pressure ventilation (RV): mode = 16, bps = 1,2, md = 1, temp = 0,2,3
     - cooling: mode = 1, bps = 2, md = 2, temp = 0,1
-    - bps: flap bypass for RV and CV (1 bypass, 2 recuperator)
+  - bps: bypass flap for RV and CV (1 bypass, 2 recuperator), in other modes is 2
-        - CP07 for not heating season and RV sets bps 1 for TE greater equality 16°C and TE less than the requested interior temperature
-        - CP07 for not heating season and RV sets bps 2 for TE less equality 14°C or TE greater than the requested interior temperature
-        - CP07 for not heating season and CV sets bps 1 for TE greater equality 13°C and TE less than the requested interior temperature
-        - CP07 for not heating season and CV sets bps 2 for TE less equality 11°C or TE greater than the requested interior temperature
-        - CP07 for heating season, not heating and RV sets bps 1 for TE greater equality 18°C and TE less than the requested interior temperature
-        - CP07 for heating season, not heating and RV sets bps 2 for TE less equality 16°C or TE greater than the requested interior temperature
-        - CP07 for heating season, not heating and CV sets bps 1 for TE greater equality 16°C and TE less than the requested interior temperature
-        - CP07 for heating season, not heating and CV sets bps 2 for TE less equality 14°C or TE greater than the requested interior temperature
-        - CP07 for heating season, heating sets bps 2
   - temp: bit 0x01 = heating / cooling, bit 0x02 = heating season (for new fw CP07?)

 - 0xF5 [id1 0x41,0x42,0x43] [id2 0x01] [circulation flap DA1] [node DA2] [MC] [MV] [bits] 0x00 [crc]
   - simul. voltage intake circulation flap DA1: 0-255=0V-10V (adding fresh air 0-0%, 255-100%)
   - simul. voltage node DA2: 0-255=0V-10V
   - engine MC: 0,1,2,3
   - engine MV: 0,1,2
   - bits: 1=bypass SB, 2=ground cooler/intake flap SR (for input E1), 4=pump YV (heat pump heating), 8=electric/gas boiler K, 16=output OC1 (heat pump cooling), 32=output EXT

 ### The responds packet with the same id1 and id2 from the Atrea unit to the CP07 controller:
 - 0xF5 [id1 0x00] [id2 0x01] [mode2 0,1,2,4,5,8,16] [flags: intensity 0,1,2, errorB 0x04, heating 0x08, shock vent.
 0x10, ?
 0x20] [errors] [TE] [TA] x [crc]
   - modes:
     - nothing: mode2 = 0, flags = 0 or 0x20
     - pressure ventilation: mode2 = 1, flags = 1 or 2
     - circulation: mode2 = 4, flag = 1 or 2
     - dependent circulation standby: mode2 = 4, flags = 0x20
     - dependent circulation ventilation: mode2 = 8, flags = 0x21 or 0x22
     - circulation ventilation: mode2 = 8, flag = 1 or 2
     - equal pressure ventilation: mode2 = 16, flag = 0x21 or 0x22 (electric/gas boiler heating)
     - cooling: mode2 = 5, flags = 0x21 or 0x22
     - heating: mode2 = 4 (circulation dep. and circulation), 8 (circulation vent.), 16 (equal press. vent.), flags = 1 or 2 + 0x08
   - intensity: 0=off, 1=medium or 2=max
   - shock ventilation flag 0x10 (0x31 or 0x32 with intensity 1 or 2)
   - ?
 0x20: ?
   - errorB: 0x04 = filter clogged
   - errors: 1=TE error, 2=TI2 error, 4=recuperator freezing, 8=TA error, 16=1st.freezing protection (TI2 < 12°C), 32=2nd.freezing protection (TI2 < 7°C), 64=active STOP, 128=communication error
   - outdoor temperature = TE-50
   - radiator temperature = TA-50

 - 0xF5 [id1 0x00] [id2 0x03] [0x60 + power inputs D1-D4 1,2,4,8] [mode] [i1 0x00] [i2 0x00] [i3 0x00] [bits] [crc]
   - power inputs: D1-D3 WC and bathroom 1,2,4, D4 kitchen 8, D11 ?
   - mode: 0=off, 2=PV medium or C medium, 3=PV max or C max, 5=RV medium, 10=RV max or shock ventilation, 6=CV medium, 7=CV max
   - i1-i3: I thing voltage in1-in3 0-255=0V-10V
   - bits: 1=ground cooler/intake flap SR (for input E1), 2=bypass SB, 4=pump YV (heat pump heating), 8=electric/gas boiler K, 32=output OC1 (heat pump cooling)

 - 0xF5 [id1 0x01] [id2 0x03] [circulation flap DA1] [TA] [TI2] [TE] 0x00 0x99 [crc]
   - intake circulation flap DA1 0-255=0V-10V (adding fresh air 0-0%, 255-100%)
   - radiator temperature = TA-50
   - behind recuperator temperature = TI2-50
   - outdoor temperature = TE-50

 - 0xF5 [id1 0x02] [id2 0x03] 0xFF 0x33 0x82 0xEC 0xFF 0xCB [crc]

 - 0xF5 [id1 0x41] [id2 0x01] [TA] [TI2] [TE] 0x00 0x00 0x00 [crc]
   - radiator temperature = TA
   - behind recuperator temperature = TI2
   - outdoor temperature = TE

 - 0xF5 [id1 0x42] [id2 0x01] 0xFF 0x33 0x82 0xEC 0xFF 0x0B [crc]

 - 0xF5 [id1 0x43] [id2 0x01] 0x03 [D1..4] 0x00 0x00 0x00 0x00 [crc]
   - D1..4: D1-D3 WC and bathroom 2,4,8, D4 kitchen 16

+# Byte bps control with CP07 controller
+In RV and CV mode, the CP07 controller sets the byte bps according to the outdoor TE temperature, room temperature, and target temperature setpoint.
+In other modes, the byte bps is set to 2.
+### Rules:
+- for a heating season and active heating the CP07 controller sets bps to 2
+- for the non-heating season and RV mode
+  - 1 = the outdoor TE temperature is greater than 16°C and both the outdoor TE temperature and the requested indoor temperature are less than the actual room temperature
+  - 2 = the outdoor TE temperature is less than 14°C or the outdoor TE temperature is greater than the actual room temperature or the requested indoor temperature is greater than the actual room temperature
+- for the non-heating season and CV mode
+  - 1 = the outdoor TE temperature is greater than 13°C and both the outdoor TE temperature and the requested indoor temperature are less than the actual room temperature
+  - 2 = the outdoor TE temperature is less than 11°C or the outdoor TE temperature is greater than the actual room temperature or the requested indoor temperature is greater than the actual room temperature
+- for the heating season, not heating and RV mode
+  - 1 = the outdoor TE temperature is greater than 18°C and both the outdoor TE temperature and the requested indoor temperature are less than the actual room temperature
+  - 2 = the outdoor TE temperature is less than 16°C or the outdoor TE temperature is greater than the actual room temperature or the requested indoor temperature is greater than the actual room temperature
+- for the heating season, not heating and CV mode
+  - 1 = the outdoor TE temperature is greater than 16°C and both the outdoor TE temperature and the requested indoor temperature are less than the actual room temperature
+  - 2 = the outdoor TE temperature is less than 14°C or the outdoor TE temperature is greater than the actual room temperature or the requested indoor temperature is greater than the actual room temperature

 # Instalation
 Programming of the module uses the ESPHome environment.
 The code is written in C and in YAML (espatrea.h espatrea.yaml).
 The files are moved to configuration/esphome.
 The wifi password is in secrets.yaml .
 In espatrea.yaml, edit the API Key and OTA passwords.